Why Should I Become a United States Citizen?

 Intent can be shown by the person's statements or conduct.
 The U.S. Government recognizes that dual nationality exists but does not encourage it as a matter of policy because of the problems it may cause.
 Claims of other countries on dual national U.S. citizens may conflict with U.S. law, and dual nationality may limit U.S. Government efforts to assist citizens abroad.
 The country where a dual national is located generally has a stronger claim to that person's allegiance.

-However, dual nationals owe allegiance to both the United States and the foreign country.
-They are required to obey the laws of both countries.
-Either country has the right to enforce its laws, particularly if the person later travels there.
+However, dual nationals owe allegiance to the United States and the foreign country, and they are required to obey the laws of both countries.
+Either country has the right to enforce its laws, mainly if the person later travels there.
 Most U.S. citizens, including dual nationals, must use a U.S. passport to enter and leave the United States.
-Dual nationals may also be required by the foreign country to use its passport to enter and leave that country.
-Use of the foreign passport does not endanger U.S. citizenship.
+The foreign country may also require dual nationals to use their passport to enter and leave that country.
+The use of a foreign passport does not endanger U.S. citizenship.
 Most countries permit a person to renounce or otherwise lose citizenship.